ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 ### SRE

 ### DevSecOps
-* What is the benefit of Fortify
+* What is the complete workflow in DevSecOps process?
+* What is SAST ?
+* What is DAST?
 * What you monitor in Sonarqube
+* What is the benefit of Fortify ?
+* What you monitor in Sonarqube ?
-* How you deal Cross site scripting
+* How you deal Cross site scripting ?
+* What is SQL Injection?
+* How do you secure git repo ?
+* How do you secure pipeline?
+* How do you check docker image for volunarables?
+* Network level security?
+* Load Testing?
+* Stress Testing?

 ### Python